IBM-Bluemix-Docs/cloud-object-storage-infrastructure/faq.md

 **Can I nest buckets inside one another?**

-No, buckets can not be nested.
+No, buckets can't be nested.
 If a greater level of organization is required within a bucket, the use of prefixes is supported: `{endpoint}/{bucket-name}/{object-prefix}/{object-name}`.
 Note that the object's key remains the combination `{object-prefix}/{object-name}`.

 **What is the difference between 'Class A' and 'Class B' requests?**